Wireless Networking Standards

 The costs of delivering wireless solutions and maintaining their currency can be expensive.
 Schools should also consider a solution that offers scalability to meet future needs and ambitions.

-It is therefore recommended that schools deploy a local authority or recommended IT support partner solution which can offer:
+It is therefore recommended that schools deploy a local authority or recommended Education Technology Support Partner solution which can offer:

-- Efficiency in terms of deployment – using latest techniques and working with vendors to ensure educational relevance; and
+- Efficiency in terms of deployment – using latest techniques and working with vendors to ensure educational relevance

 - Guarantees of vendor quality and consistency in delivery.